lyndon025/playtested/src/content/article/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion-.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade-crisis-core-final-fantasy-vii-reunion
+title: The emotional prequel to Final Fantasy 7, remade | Crisis Core - FINAL FANTASY VII– REUNION - Review
+game: 'Crisis Core: Final Fantasy VII Reunion'
 description: Almost every classic title nowadays is getting the remastered or remake treatment, and PSP’s 2007 title CRISIS CORE –FINAL FANTASY VII is no exception.
 With the release of Crisis Core - FINAL FANTASY VII– REUNION, we get a sort of a hybrid between a remaster and a remake, now available for PC, Xbox, Playstation, and the Nintendo Switch.
 featured: false
+gallery:
+  - /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--0.avif
+  - /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--1.avif
+  - /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--2.avif
+  - /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--3.avif
+  - /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--4.avif
+  - /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--5.avif
+  - /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--6.avif
+  - /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--7.avif
 pubDate: 2022-12-15
 tags:
   - action
   - adventure
   - console
   - crisis-core-final-fantasy-vii-reunion
-- nintendo switch
+  - nintendo-switch
   - pc
   - playstation
-- playstation 4
+  - playstation-4
-- playstation 5
+  - playstation-5
   - rpg
   - taptap
-- xbox one
+  - xbox-one
-- xbox series
+  - xbox-series
 thumb: /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--0.avif
-title: The emotional prequel to Final Fantasy 7, remade | Crisis Core - FINAL FANTASY VII– REUNION - Review
-game: 'Crisis Core: Final Fantasy VII Reunion'
-gallery:
-- /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--0.avif
-- /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--1.avif
-- /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--2.avif
-- /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--3.avif
-- /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--4.avif
-- /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--5.avif
-- /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--6.avif
-- /images/reviews/legacy/2022-12-15-the-emotional-prequel-to-final-fantasy-7-remade--crisis-core---final-fantasy-vii-reunion--7.avif
 ---

 Almost every classic title nowadays is getting the remastered or remake treatment, and PSP’s 2007 title CRISIS CORE –FINAL FANTASY VII is no exception.
 With the release of Crisis Core - FINAL FANTASY VII– REUNION, we get a sort of a hybrid between a remaster and a remake, now available for PC, Xbox, Playstation, and the Nintendo Switch.

 Crisis Core - FINAL FANTASY VII– REUNION, or REUNION for short, brings in overhauled graphics and a more action-oriented gameplay.
 Bringing the 2007 classic much more in-line with the recent Final Fantasy VII Remake.